allen-cell-animated/timelapse-colorizer/documentation/DATA_FORMAT.md

 ### 4. Features

 Datasets can contain any number of `features`, which are a numeric value assigned to each object ID in the dataset.
-Each feature file corresponds to a single column of data.
+Features are used by the Nucmorph-Colorizer to colorize objects, and each feature file corresponds to a single column of data.
+Examples of relevant features might include the volume, depth, number of neighbors, age, etc. of each object.

-Features must also provide a `min` and `max` range property.
+Features include a `data` array, specifying the feature value for each object ID, and should also provide a `min` and `max` range property.

 ```
 --feature1.json--